Funded Projects

 Team: Cramer, R.J.
 (PI), Cacace, S., Bowling, J., Post, A., & Peiper, L.J.

-Funder: North Carolina Department of Adult Corrections
+Funder: North Carolina Department of Health and Human Services (NCDHHS)

 Total amount: $410,003